-It is hot out there, and it’s not looking like it’s going to cool down significantly anytime soon.
-So when you’ve just had enough of the heat and the kids, and it’s time to cool off, try one of these 10 activities in Surrey that are guaranteed to help beat the heat!
+It is hot out there, and if we’re lucky the summer weather is finally here to stay!
+But, when you’ve just had enough of the heat and the kids, and it’s time to cool off, try one of these 10 activities in Surrey that are guaranteed to help beat the heat!

 Go the Beach

 Crescent Beach is the ultimate crowd-pleaser.
 The beach stretches for kilometres and you can always find a spot to set up camp for the day.
 Paddle in the warm tidepools, or check out the roped-off swimming areas at Sullivan Point.
 And ice cream is just a short walk away!

 Visit the Museum of Surrey

 Check out the current exhibition at the Museum of Surrey, Giants, Dragons & Unicorns: The World of Mythic Creatures.
 This travelling exhibition from the American Museum of Natural History in New York traces the natural and cultural roots of some of the world’s most enduring mythic creatures.
 Be sure to check out the Surrey Stories Gallery and explore the permanent displays depicting Surrey’s history.
 The kids will love playing, and learning, in the TD Explorer Zone.
 And, as an added bonus, they have a state-of-the-art air conditioning system to care for the artefacts and keep you cool when you visit.